tardate/LittleArduinoProjects/playground/RotaryEncoderMethods/README.md

 but does both speed up port access, and also allow us to read two pins simultaneously.
 This is similar the the approach described
 [by Oleg Mazurov in this article](https://www.circuitsathome.com/mcu/rotary-encoder-interrupt-service-routine-for-avr-micros).

-However, as my experiements show here, that in itself does not make for a better rotary encoder reader.
+However, as my experiments show here, that in itself does not make for a better rotary encoder reader.
 In fact it makes things worse, because the program just gets better and better at detecting the noise on the input.

 ## Construction